elahi/stats_from_scratch_edge/docs/09_parametric-estimation.md

 *The value of $\theta$ that maximizes $L(\theta)$ is the most probable value of $\theta$ given the observed data.*

-False - see Edge explanation.
+False - frequentists consider $\theta$ to be fixed, and thus has no probability distribution.
+See Edge explanation.
 Change to:

 *The value of $\theta$ that maximizes $L(\theta)$ is the one that maximizes the probability of obtaining the observed data.*